 In the ancient Indian practice of ayurveda, there is a special term for eating seasonally: ritucharya.
-The concept of ritucharya is about what to eat during each season to maintain health and prevent disease.
-Besides the health benefits you can gain by eating seasonal foods, the other advantages are that they typically taste better, are cheaper and better for the environment as well.
+The concept of ritucharya breaks down what to eat during each season to maintain health and prevent disease.
+Besides the health benefits you can gain by eating in season, seasonal foods typically taste better, are cheaper and better for the environment as well.
 Hricha Saraf, Recipe Curator & Partner at Bol Gappa gives us two winter recipes from the new winter menu at Bol Gappa restaurant.

 Sarso Ka Saag